Nataly-Ivlieva/GreenEnergy/README.md

 npm start

+This starts:

-map-based visualization
+- map-based visualization

-demo authentication
+- demo authentication

-read-only reporting interface
+- read-only reporting interface

 Frontend is intentionally not containerized to simplify development.

-Running the Platform
+## Running the Platform

 From the project root: